 One of the most significant stumbling blocks in almost all explanations of consciousness is that they focus on the wrong thing.
 The consciousness we most often talk about is trivial in terms of understanding the facility of the mind.
 In addition to this familiar human consciousness, people also occasionally experience so-called animal consciousness.
-Animal awareness emerges for example in the context of so-called mystical experiences.
+Animal awareness emerges, for example, in the context of so-called mystical experiences.
 Human consciousness cannot be explained without animal consciousness.
 Despite its rarity, the mystical experience turns the idea of consciousness completely on its head.
 In general, the description of the human mind is based on so-called essentialism.
-In it, human minds have their built-in essence that makes them what they are.
-Therefore, we believe that the mind must be explained on the basis of the qualities manifested in it.
-However, it is the very quality that does not appear that explains why the mind works the way it does.
-I will next try to clarify what should happen to the human psyche as he grows up and how it explains the essence of consciousness familiar to us.
+In it, human minds have the built-in essence that makes them what they are.
+Therefore, we believe that the mind must be explained based on qualities manifested in it.
+However, it is the missing quality that explains why the mind works the way it does.
+Next, I will try to clarify what should happen to the human psyche as he grows up and explains the essence of consciousness familiar to us.

 Every child has the ability and passion to learn for herself the nature around her, but adults abuse this skill by forcing him or her to learn the highly distorted and theoretical worldview of adults.

 Childhood runs on autopilot